marini-pietro/marini-pietro/README.md

 Strong FOSS advocate (much of my work is and will available as FOSS) and organization/comments freak.

-Outside of coding and technology I really enjoy gaming, philosophy, history, martial arts, parkour, cooking (and its history), languages and all kinds of art, primarly paintings/drawings, writing, music, dubbing, movie making (with an emphasis on CGI), computer graphics and game development.
+Outside of coding and technology I really enjoy gaming, philosophy, history, martial arts, parkour, cooking (and its history), languages and all kinds of art, primarly paintings/drawings, writing, music, voice acting, movie making (with an emphasis on CGI), computer graphics and game development.
 In the future I aim to becoming proficient in these fields (i.e. writing a book, releasing music, making games, etc...).

 <p align="center">